 Land of Adventure

 Let your certified guide show you the placid chameleons, the cheeky monkeys, the intimidating yet shy monitor lizards.
 They are all there.
 Best yet, if you're lucky, you may even witness Rafflesia blooming, at perhaps one meter across, the world's largest flower.

 Or go rock-climbing amidst Tioman's awe-inspiring geological formations, its rugged boulders and its ancient monoliths.
 Selfie anyone?

-Last but by no means least, is there any island better than Tioman for a get-away filled with plain old-fashioned and oh so enjoyable lounging?
+Last but by no means least, is there any island more suitable than Tioman for a get-away trip filled with old-fashioned ever so enjoyable lounging?
 Hint: probably not :)

 Home away from homeAccommodation types in Tioman range from backpackers' haunts to exclusive boutique resorts with a handful of well-deserved stars.
 Take your pick.

-Back to accessibility.
-Just how accessible is Tioman Island?
-After all, it's easily 50 kilometers offshore.
-How does a traveler get there?
-Pretty easily as it happens.
-Enter Mersing.
-Mersing is the feeder town that offers a well-run ferry operation between the mainland and Tioman.
+MersingMersing is the feeder town that offers a well-run ferry operation between the mainland and Tioman.
 The vessel plies the sea pretty much daily, except when the tide is too low.

-Travel well, travel smartAnd speaking of tide, this is something to keep in mind, because the for all the good done by the ferry operation, its vessel can only sail during high tide.
+Travel well, travel smartAnd speaking of tide, this is something to take note of.
+Why?
+Because for all the great ferry service rendered by the ferry operator, its vessel is only able to sail around the high tide mark.
 The reason is Mersing's shallow river mouth.
-Smaller boats have no problem to traverse the shallows, but smaller boats are not permitted to go to Tioman, as it's too far to be safe.
+Smaller boats have no problem to traverse the shallows, but safety regulations prevent smaller boats from going go to Tioman.

-Finally, how to get to Tioman?
+Finally, how to get to Mersing?
 You can go by coach or taxi.
 Plenty of choice; most of Malaysia's towns offer a good bus route to Mersing.
 And Singapore too, has a very decent bus connection.